forcedotcom/sfdx-core/README.md

 The Salesforce DX Core Library provides a unit testing utility to help with mocking and sand-boxing core components.
-This feature allows unit tests to execute without needing to contact salesforce.com.
+This feature allows unit tests to execute without needing to make API calls to salesforce.com.

 ### Mocking AuthInfo